DeterminateSystems/riff/CONTRIBUTING.md

 We expect you to:

 * Follow the [Contributor Covenant](CODE_OF_CONDUCT.md), just like them
-* Make an earnest attempt to follow the contribution process desribed in this document
+* Make an earnest attempt to follow the contribution process described in this document
 * Update bug reports with a solution, if you find one before we do
 * Do your best to follow existing conventions